How to Become a Video Game Designer

 The level of education you pursue may depend upon your game designer career goals.
 Designers may fall into one of the following job types with each requiring a similar, yet slightly different, skill set.

 - Lead designers: These professional are often in charge of a team.
 They help keep everyone on task and may serve as a liaison between the design team and the developers, programmers or others working on the project.
 Designers may need a higher level of education or extensive experience to be considered for a lead position.

 - Content designers: A content designer may focus solely on the plot of a game.
 They are in charge of developing the concept and making sure all components are realistic within the confines of the game.

 - Game mechanic designers: Once the concept is developed, the game mechanic designer ensures specific components work correctly.
 For example, they may be tasked with designing weapons or special items and making sure they operate within gameplay as expected.

-- Level designers: Another job type for this occupation belongs to level designers.
-These professionals are charged with creating a particular level of a game.
+- Level designers: These professionals are charged with creating a particular level of a game.
 They may be responsible for not only creating a specific atmosphere for the game environment but also determining the placement of items on the level.

 - Writers: Some designers oversee all the writing for a game.
 That may include everything from player instructions to the dialogue during cut scenes.